What is a French 'traducteur assermenté'

 The term 'sworn in' means that the translator has taken an oath to be available and to provide legally-dependable translations.
 Although different French sites prefer different titles, such as 'traducteur agréé', 'traducteur juré', 'expert traducteur' and 'certified translator' they are all different titles for the same person.
 Our official French title is 'traducteur-interprète expert près la Cour d’Appel'.

 Where can I see a list of Sworn Translators in France?

 The best way to check a French Sworn Translator’s status is to consult the list of ‘experts judiciaires - interprétariat -traduction’ at your town hall, prefecture, or on the website of the Cour de Cassation (France's highest court).
-These lists are compiled by the regional Courts of Appeal, but don’t restrict a translator to a particular region or country.
+These lists are compiled by the regional Courts of Appeal (ours is Poitiers), but the lists don’t restrict a translator to a particular juristiction, region or country.

 Are my confidential documents in safe hands?

 Yes they are, and here’s the proof: unlike agencies, we don’t subcontract our translations to the cheapest bidder, nor use unknown subcontractors.
 We don’t store any confidential documents in any clouds, nor translate using CAT software (Computer Aided Translations).
 All translations are double checked internally and posted back to you by code-protected PDF and by priority recorded post.
 Your personal details are stored in compliance with Article 6(1) of EU Regulation 2016/679 of 27 April 2016, and, the cherry on the cake, if in two years' time, you write asking for another copy of an old translation, you'll need to prove who you are again.